nathanhi/pyfatfs/README.rst

 encoding
 ^^^^^^^^

-pyfat offers an encoding parameter to allow overriding the default encoding of ibm437 for file names, which was mainly used by DOS and still is the `default on Linux <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/fat/Kconfig?h=v5.10#n81>`_.
+pyfatfs offers an encoding parameter to allow overriding the default encoding of ibm437 for file names, which was mainly used by DOS and still is the `default on Linux <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/fat/Kconfig?h=v5.10#n81>`_.